We take the privacy of our participants very seriously. All research data we collect is protected to the maximum extent

 V. WEBSITE USAGE

-This site (msutwinstudies.com) uses built-in features to collect usage information regarding your activity on and interaction with the site, such as your device and browser type, the pages you visit on the site, your Internet Protocol (IP) address and the country you are in when you visit the site, and the webpage that referred you to the site.
+This site (msutwinstudies.com) uses built-in features to collect usage information regarding your activity on and interaction with the site, such as your device and browser type, the pages you visit on the site, your Internet Protocol (IP) address and the city, state, and/or country you are in when you visit the site, and the webpage that referred you to the site.
 The information obtained is not linked with personal information and is not included with our research data.
 This information enables analysis of how the site is accessed and used, allows site performance to be tracked, and may inform efforts to improve site functionality and use.